Utopia-USS/game_15/README.md

 #### Limitations

-Currently, there are some limitations on how the `Kaleidoscope` may be used, some of which can be removed in the future:
+Currently, there are some limitations on how the `Kaleidoscope` may be used, some of which can be resolved in the
+future:

 - Platform views are not supported - they are managed by the underlying platform, so we can't magically create multiple instances of them (on the other side, platform textures used by e.g. the `camera` package, do not cause such problems)